-The GDPR is a European Union privacy statute that effects businesses worldwide, not just businesses in Europe.
+The GDPR is a European Union privacy statute that affects businesses worldwide, not just businesses in Europe.
 If your database contains one record on an EU citizen, you’re subject to GDPR.
 Article 83 says that violations are subject to fines of 20,000,000 EUR or 4% of revenue, whichever is higher.

 If you want to use personal data for any purpose other than what it was collected for, and you do not have the consent of each individual, the data must be de-identified, or in the language of the GDPR, pseudonymised.